 Biography of Laurie Facciarossa Brewer

 Laurie Facciarossa Brewer was named the New Jersey Long-Term Care Ombudsman by Governor Phil Murphy in March 2019.
-In this capacity, she heads the NJ Office of the State Long-Term Care Ombudsman, which advocates for residents of long-term care facilities over the age of 60 by investigating allegations of abuse, neglect and exploitation.
+In this capacity, she heads the NJ Office of the State Long-Term Care Ombudsman, which advocates for residents of long-term care facilities by investigating allegations of abuse, neglect and exploitation.

-A former newspaper reporter and elected public official who has more than 20 years of experience in the government and non-profit sectors, Ms. Facciarossa Brewer has served in several senior management positions in New Jersey state government including: Director of Communications for the New Jersey Department of the Public Advocate; Director of Public Affairs for the New Jersey Department of Human Services (DHS), and Deputy Project Manager for Health Care Reform in the DHS Division of Medical and Health Services (Medicaid).
-A graduate of Rowan University, Ms. Facciarossa Brewer worked as a reporter for the Gloucester County Times and the Trenton Times before moving to the public sector.
+A former newspaper reporter who has more than 20 years of experience in the government and non-profit sectors, Ms. Facciarossa Brewer is a graduate of Rowan University and has served in several senior management positions in New Jersey state government including: Director of Communications for the New Jersey Department of the Public Advocate; Director of Public Affairs for the New Jersey Department of Human Services (DHS), and Deputy Project Manager for Health Care Reform in the DHS Division of Medical and Health Services (Medicaid).
+In 2020, Ms. Facciarossa Brewer was listed in the insidernj.com “2020 Insider New Jersey Top100 Policymakers.”